Chem284Materials/pr1-2_profiling/README.md

 Repeat the strong scaling experiment from earlier and include your data and plots in this repository.
 Compare your previous results with your new results.

-Note: For credit, it isn't necessary to demonstrate a massive performance improvement here - just offer a clear and well-reasoned enhancement.
+Note: For credit, it isn't necessary to demonstrate a massive performance improvement here - just offer a clear and well-reasoned enhancement that addresses the primary parallelization/optimization shortcomings of your code.